klinquist/tf-aws-s3-cf-template/README.md

    * Creates a CloudFront distribution
    * Creates an SSL certificate for the domain name (adding www. as a subject alternative name)
    * Creates a Route53 record for the domain name (adding www. as a CNAME)
-   * Creates an IAM user & policy for a github action.
+   * Creates an IAM user & policy for a GitHub action.
 Warning: Check the permissions, they are too liberal right now :).
    * (optional) Creates Route53 MX records and TXT validation record for Google Workspace
 3. `./set-up-repo.sh`: A shell script that:
-   * Creates a new private github repo (called domainname.com) in your github account
+   * Creates a new private GitHub repo (called domainname.com) in your GitHub account
    * Commits all files in the current directory to the repo
-   * Adds AWS credentials to your github repo secrets so you can use the github action to deploy your website to the S3 bucket
+   * Adds AWS credentials to your GitHub repo secrets so you can use the GitHub action to deploy your website to the S3 bucket
-   * Sets up a github action to auto-deploy
+   * Sets up a GitHub action to auto-deploy
    * Creates a shell script called "manually-deploy.sh" that you can use to manually deploy your website to the S3 bucket

 ### Prerequisites

-* A github account
+* A GitHub account
 * A domain registered with your favorite registrar.
 I use namecheap.com.
 * [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) must be installed.
 * An account with AWS.
 You can sign up for an account [here](https://portal.aws.amazon.com/billing/signup).
 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) must be installed and configured with **FullAccess** (configure it by typing `aws configure sso`, more information can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html#getting-started-quickstart-new-command)).
 * [jq](https://jqlang.github.io/jq/) must be installed.
 This is a command-line JSON processor used by the shell scripts.
-* [gh](https://cli.github.com) Github CLI must be installed (and logged in) to create a new private repo and set up github actions.
+* [gh](https://cli.github.com) Github CLI must be installed (and logged in) to create a new private repo and set up GitHub actions.

 ### Usage